1999AZZAR/Autonomous_Mobile_Manipulator/n8n_data/workflows/README.md

 **Happy Robot Automation! 🤖**

-*These workflows are specifically designed for your 3-wheeled omnidirectional robot and leverage its unique movement capabilities for optimal performance in the LKS 2025 competition.*
+*These workflows are specifically designed for your 3-wheeled omnidirectional robot and leverage its unique movement capabilities for optimal performance in robotics applications.*